travis-ci/docs-travis-ci-com/user/database-setup.md

 ### Using PostGIS

-Install the version of PostGIS that matches your PostgreSQL version using:
+Install the version of PostGIS that matches your PostgreSQL version, and activate the PostGIS extension using:

 ```yaml
 addons: